Kara-Shelton/Competitions/labs/lab-3/README.md

 2. Enter the Kali Linux container:
 ```
-docker-compose run --entrypoint /bin/bash kali
+docker-compose run --entrypoint /bin/bash hack
 ```

 3. Use the following tools to scan the containers for entry points, open ports, and vulnerabilities:
     - rustscan
     - searchsploit

-4. Leverage the knowledge gained from the previous step to access the container running the vulnerable version of a services
+4. Leverage the knowledge gained from the previous step to access the container running the vulnerable version of a serviceds

 ## Resources
 - [rustscan](https://securitytrails.com/blog/rustscan-enhancer-tool)